deansher/morphics-v0.1/README.md

 abstractions that behave sensibly when recombined in novel ways by higher-level code.
 Now, in morphics, we also expect ourselves to implement higher-level abstractions that behave sensibly in the face of novel behavior by subordinate libraries.
-In return, we get new kinds of reusability.
-We get modules that can be assembled into a broad range of behaviors by non-programmer users or by machine learning.
+In return, we get modules that can be assembled into a broad range of behaviors.

 We can picture behavior decomposition as top-down templating.
 A parent module acts as a template.
 At an abstract level, it implements a particular behavior,